Too many investment opportunities are being peddled today by fiduciaries who rely on the fees generated with complex investing vehicles.

 - Business Plans

 Investors can invest in business plans offering different risk and reward structures.
 For example, executing a value-add strategy is riskier than investing in a fully leased Multifamily asset in a prime location or an industrial asset with a proven business customer.
-However, sponsors should aim to provide opportunities with returns on a risk-adjusted basis, whereby returns are not directly correlated with the returns.
+However, sponsors should aim to provide opportunities with returns on a risk-adjusted basis, which is not directly correlated with the returns.

 - Management Styles

-Tried and true operators who focus on the basics which have worked for decards leveraging old school techniques or investing with an operator who strives be on the cutting edge in terms of operating procedures, people tools,
+Tried and true operators who focus on the basics have worked for decards leveraging old-school techniques or investing with an operator who strives to be on the cutting edge in terms of operating procedures, people tools,

 - Tenant Types